raexera/tokyo/README.md

    - **Inspiration**
       - [woowak01](https://github.com/ChocolateBread799) for the rices inspirations, that's why i do this rices.
       - [adi1090x](https://github.com/adi1090x) for the dashboard inspiration & rofi style.
+      - [totoro](https://github.com/totoro-ghost) for notification center inspirations.
       - [janleigh](https://github.com/janleigh) for the Readme style.
       - Most people on some GNU/Linux and UN*X forums.